mike-lischke/antlr-tgen/ReadMe.md

 * **input** - The input to use for the test.
 * **expectedOutput** - This is the value to check against the generated output for the test to succeed or fail.
 * **expectedErrors** - Usually empty, but some tests produce expected errors.
+* **testAnnotation** - The value of one of the test annotations given in the config file.
+The first value is used if the is not disabled, otherwise the second one is passed in.

 ## Test Validation